CCI-MOC/m2/docs/rpc@usage/README.md

 The example command looks as follows:

-    python mainclient.py provision/detach_node/create_snapshot/list_all_images arg1 arg2 .....
+    python rpcclient.py provision/detach_node/create_snapshot/list_all_images... arg1 arg2 .....

 where,
-     provision/detach_node/create_snapshot/list_all_images:- These are the methods provided by the server.
+     provision/detach_node/create_snapshot/list_all_images/... :- These are the methods provided by the server.
      arg1 arg2 ... :- Is the arguments that needs to be provided for a script to run.

+**4. test.py:**
+The test.py file uses the Unittest class of python to test the behavior of the rpcclient.py program.

+This is should be executed as a normal python program, i.e

+    python test.py

+**5. nameserver-daemon.sh:**
+The nameserver-daemon.sh file needs to be present in the /etc/init.d folder on the server machine.
+This file should be
+executed with root privileges as it creates and accesses the nameserver.pid file from the /var/run directory.

+**6. rpcserver-daemon.sh:**
+The rpcserver-daemon.sh file needs to be present in the /etc/init.d folder on the server machine.
+This file should be
+executed with root privileges as it creates and accesses the rpcserver.pid file from the /var/run directory.